Skip to main content

 How long the process takes at Glacier Bancorp: Varies by account type; POD and joint accounts typically process faster than probated estates.
 Processing times may vary across divisions.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Glacier Bancorp requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued ID for beneficiary, surviving owner, or estate representative, and Letters Testamentary or Letters of Administration (for probated estates), and additional documentation depending on the account type.
+Glacier Bancorp requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued ID for beneficiary, surviving owner, or estate representative, and Letters Testamentary or Letters of Administration (for accounts with no POD or survivorship designation), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions